ChristopherVidal/Subreddit-Info/README.md

-# This project is not yet complete
+# This project is not complete

 # Getting Started with Create React App